 “Having a family-oriented event with a lot of people working together is what the Lonesome Dove Fest is all about,” Thomspon added.

-The fun continues Friday with a Youth Day that offers educational mini-seminars on a variety of different topics to more than 250 high school youngsters from area schools.
+Youth Day offers educational mini-seminars on a variety of different topics to more than 250 high school youngsters from area schools.
 Youth Day events in the morning are closed to the general public, but the grounds will open up to everyone Friday afternoon after the conclusion of Youth Day activities.
-Raisin' Kane will provide musical entertainment Friday evening.

 Funds from the main events of the Lonesome Dove Fest have allowed the Karnes City Rotary Club to award 12 scholarships to seniors from each of Karnes County’s four high schools, including two scholarships specifically dedicated to vocational students.